 Utilities Select Sector SPDR (XLU)

 XLU is one of the most popular and widely traded utility ETFs.
 The main purpose of this fund is to provide investment results that correspond to the performance of the utilities select sector index.
+This fund invests nearly 95% of its total assets in the securities comprising the index.
 The index includes communications services, electrical power providers, and natural gas distributors.

 Vanguard Utilities ETF (VPU)

-The top three individual holdings in the ETF include Duke Energy Corporation, Dominion Resources and NextEra Energy Inc. with asset allocation of 8.13%, 6.25% and 6.07%, respectively.
+The top three individual holdings in the ETF include Duke Energy, Southern Co. and Dominion Resources with asset allocation of 8.39%, 7.00% and 5.55%, respectively.

 iShares Dow Jones US Utilities (IDU)

 The fund seeks to match the performance and yield of the Dow Jones U.S. Utilities Sector Index.
 The fund invests at least 90% of its assets in securities of the index and in depositary receipts representing securities of the index.